aromig/vue-image-box/README.md

 This component works by waiting for `index` to be populated with a non-null value.
 Images are constructed from an array of URLs (`images`) and the click handler updates the value of `index`, triggering the display of the larger modal of the image.

+The background color of the modal can be customized with the `bgcolor` prop.
+And valid color value can be passed to it: hex, rgb, rgba, hsl, etc...

 Vue Template:

 ```html